MicrosoftDocs/well-architected/well-architected/saas-isv/usage-monitoring-billing.md

     - **Dedicated resources.** If you host resources for each customer, use tools like Microsoft Cost Management to track costs per customer and roll up costs based on customer-specific resource tags.
     - **Shared resources.** If the deployed resources are shared among multiple customers, approximate cost splits based on customer size or usage metrics.
 For example, you can allocate costs by estimating each customer's size by using selected criteria.
 Alternatively, measure transactions or other metrics per customer.
 However, the latter method can be complex and time-consuming.
-    - **Customer-hosted resources.** If customers host their resources in their own Azure environments, you might not have direct resource costs, but you should consider management expenses.
+    - **Customer-hosted resources.** If customers host their resources in their own Azure environments, you might not have direct resource costs, but you should still consider management expenses.

     For more information, see [Measure the consumption of each tenant](/azure/architecture/guide/multitenant/considerations/measure-consumption).